machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-“Detection” classes like `.no-svg` adds Modernizr, javascript library which we mention [in the chapter on tools](nastroje-atd.md).
-You can write your own detection javascript.
+Modernizr adds “detection” classes like .no-svg.
+This javascript library is
+mentioned in the chapter on tools.
+Alternatively, you can write your own
+detection javascript.

 ### Feature Queries

-Modernizr is currently *sort of* natively supported by W3C.
-This support comes
+Currently, Modernizr is currently *sort of* natively supported by W3C.
+This
-in a form of CSS Feature Queries.
-Thanks to the `@supports` at-rule, you can
+support comes in the form of CSS Feature Queries.
+Thanks to the `@supports`
-query the availability of a particular CSS property:
+at-rule, you can query the availability of a particular CSS property:

 ```css
 .component {